rombrew/phobia/doc/GettingStarted.md

 ## Basic configuration

 Connect the motor to the terminals.
-First do a base parameters identification.
+Remove any load from motor to allow it rotate freely.

+You can reset PM if you are not sure that current configuration is correct.

-	# ap_identify_base
+	# pm_default

-Verify that obtained parameters are within the permissible range.
-Set the number of the rotor pole pairs if you know.
+Provide the number of the rotor pole pairs if you need a correct printouts of rpm/v constant and mechanical speed.

 	# pm_const_Zp <n>

-Set BEMF constant also known as Kv constant.
-If you do not know it exactly you could try to guess a close value.
-It is important to set Zp correctly before.

-	# pm_const_E_kv <value>

-Then you can try a first start.
-Remove any load from the motor, allow it rotate freely.
-You can disable HFI and position control loop for the first time.

-	# pm_m_bitmask_high_frequency_injection 0
-	# pm_m_bitmask_position_control_loop 0

-Set a low current limit.

-	# pm_i_high_maximal 2
-	# pm_i_low_maximal 2

-Also set a voltage utilisation to limit a maximal achievable speed.

-	# pm_vsi_u_maximal .2

-Align the rotor.

-	# pm_request_wave_hold

-Try to run.

-	# pm_request_start
-	# pm_i_set_point_Q 1

-Next stage is to estimate BEMF constant more accurately.
-Do this when motor is in run.
-Choice of different speed may give different results.
+Try automated motor probe.

-	# ap_identify_const_E
+	# ap_probe_base

-There can be a many alternatives if some step fails.
-Look into command description for details.
-This completes the basic configuration.
+All identified parameters will be printed out.
+Verify they are within the permissible range.
+During the probe motor may rotate on final stages.

 ## Usage

 Once configuration is done you can run the motor with controlled torque or speed or absolute position.

+	# pm_request_start

+Set Q axis current in torque control mode.

+	# pm_i_set_point_Q <A>

+Set RPM or absolute position in servo mode.

+	# pm_p_set_point_w_rpm <rpm>
+	# pm_p_track_point_x_g <x>